-Corresponding author: John R. Adler Jr., jra@stanford.edu Disclosures can be found in Additional Information at the end of the article
+Corresponding author: John R..
+Adler Jr., jra@stanford.edu

 Abstract

 Objective: Intramedullary spinal cord arteriovenous malformations (AVMs) are very rare lesions which are characteristically associated with recurrent hemorrhage and progressive ischemia.
 Although favorable location, size and vascular anatomy make it sometimes possible to manage this condition with embolization and/or microsurgical resection, there are no good treatment options for many, if not most, of these lesions.
 Given such poor prospects, the senior author began in 1997 investigating CyberKnife radiosurgical ablation as a tool for managing selected patients with intramedullary spinal cord AVMs.
 Although a previous paper in 2006 reported the preliminary experience from Stanford, our understanding has grown significantly as follow-up was extended and more patients were treated.
 Herein, we retrospectively analyze our longer term experience with a primary radiosurgical approach to spinal cord AVM.